 A passenger waits for a train at the Rock Rift station of the Ontario and Western Railroad.
 The O & W was nicknamed by some the Old & Weary.
 It operated through 1957.

 Location.
 42° 4.828′ N, 75° 19.298′ W. Marker is near Hancock, New York, in Delaware County.
 Marker is on New York State Route 10 south of Sands Creek Road, on the right when traveling south.
 At the dam site.
 Touch for map.
 Marker is in this post office area: Hancock NY 13783, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Village of Deposit Incorporated 1811 (approx. 4.6 miles away); Home of First Bank in Deposit (approx. 5.2 miles away); Oldest Building In Deposit (approx. 5.2 miles away); Site Of First Store In Deposit (approx. 5.2 miles away); Revolutionary Cemetery (approx. 5.2 miles away); First Bank Building In Deposit (approx. 5.2 miles away); Delaware County (approx. 5.3 miles away); This Boulder Marks The Fort Stanwix Treaty Line (approx. 5.3 miles away).
+The Cannonsville Reservoir (a few steps from this marker); Village of Deposit Incorporated 1811 (approx. 4.6 miles away); Home of First Bank in Deposit (approx. 5.2 miles away); Oldest Building In Deposit (approx. 5.2 miles away); Site Of First Store In Deposit (approx. 5.2 miles away); Revolutionary Cemetery (approx. 5.2 miles away); First Bank Building In Deposit (approx. 5.2 miles away); Delaware County (approx. 5.3 miles away).

 Categories. • Man-Made Features • Settlements & Settlers •

 More.
 Search the internet for Reflections on Five Hamlets.